Historiarum Mirabilium Auctores Graeci

 Bound in eighteenth century crushed morocco, smooth spine, divided into six panels by gilt chain link device.
 Title in gilt to second panel, remaining panels with central gilt lozenge, covers with triple fillet border, gilt roll to edges and inner dentelles.
 The printer's device has been excised from the title page and replaced with a window-mounted manuscript detailing the contents.
 Purchased from Temple Rare Books.

+Images of the library's copy of this book are available on Flickr.
 View this book in William & Mary's online catalog.

 References